mrsp/serow/README.md

-# Project Title
+# README
-SEROW Framework for Humanoid Robot Walking Estimation
+SEROW (State Estimation RObot Walking) Framework for Humanoid Robot Walking Estimation.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites